How to Paint Polypropylene Vent Frames

 - Primer Paint 2 Coats with one of above options.
 Hold can 4-6" from the surface and apply with even strokes to fully wet surface.
 This will deliver all the solvents to the plastic surface and provide a good bite.
 Do dust the surface or apply from a higher distance then 6" as solvents in primer will dissipate before etching into the Polypropylene Plastic.

-- Allow to flash off 10-20 min between coats and proceeding to Paint.
+- Allow to flash off 5-10 min between coats and proceed to Paint if using spray paint.

 3. Paint Vents with 2 – 3 coats of good quality paint

 Choose one of the following options a, b, c, or d.
-(All options a-d have been tested and provide good results with prior Prep and Prime steps)
+(All options a-c have been tested and provide good results with prior Prep and Prime steps)

 - b.
 Rust-Oleum Specialty Paint For Plastic

-- d.
+- c.
 Benjamin Moore Aura Exterior House Paint

-- Or - other high quality Exterior House Paint
+- d.
+Or - other high quality Exterior House Paint

 Spray, Brush, or Roller application all work well.
 Roller application provides an orange peel or slightly hammered texture.
 It is important to not dilute your paint if applying by brush or roller.
 If you need to thin your paint for spraying, use Benjamin Moore Paint Extender (518), or similar product from your desired paint manufacturer.
 Paint extenders are typical 100% acrylic and will not affect paint adhesion if used per paint manufacturer instructions. - Do Not thin your paint with water; this will cause your paint to not form an effective bond.